papis/papis/HACKING.md

 - (Optional) Implement the `Downloader.get_document_url` method to return an URL from which a document (e.g. PDF file) can be downloaded.

-The downloader can then be added to the `"papis.downloader"` key in `setup.py`, similarly to an importer.
+The downloader can then be added to the `project.entry-points."papis.downloader"` section, similarly to an importer.